ncatlab/nlab-content/pages/6/8/2/2/22286/content.md

 A [[cell complex]] (such as a [[CW-complex]]) is _locally finite_ if every point/vertex is contained only in a [[finite number]] of cells.

+A [[CW complex]] is locally finite if and only if it is locally compact (Geoghegan, Proposition 10.1.8).

 ## Related concepts

 * [[locally finite set of subsets]]